ShettyGaneshprasad/SDMCET-Assist/README.md

 * Device with 3 GB RAM or higher
 * [**Tap to download and install latest version of this android app.**](https://github.com/ganeshShetty98/SDMCET-Assist )
-Note:- Curently Downloading of this app is not enabled by admin.
-Star this Repo to get further info.
+<br>(Note:- Curently Downloading of this app is not enabled by admin.
+Star this Repo to get further info.)

 ## App's Screenshot
 <p>